latent-to/developer-docs/docs/learn/emissions.md

 Emission is the economic heartbeat of Bittensor—the process that continuously distributes newly created [TAO](../resources/glossary.md#tao-τ) and subnet-specific alpha tokens to network participants who contribute value through [mining](../resources/glossary.md#subnet-miner), [validation](../resources/glossary.md#validator), [staking](../resources/glossary.md#staking), and [subnet creation](../resources/glossary.md#subnet-creator).

-:::tip Flow-Based Emissions Now Active
-**As of November 2025**: Bittensor has transitioned to a **flow-based model** for determining how TAO emissions are distributed across subnets.
+:::tip Flow-Based Emissions ("Taoflow") Now Active **As of November 2025**: Bittensor has transitioned to a **flow-based model** ("Taoflow") for determining how TAO emissions are distributed across subnets.
 Emissions are now based on net TAO inflows due to staking activity, rather than token prices as previously.

 See:
 - [How flow-based injection works](#tao-reserve-injection)